solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 ---
 title: Upgrade Steps
 weight: 10
-description: Steps for upgrading Gloo components
+description: Steps for upgrading Gloo Edge components
 ---

 {{% notice warning %}}
 This upgrade process is not suitable in environments where downtime is unacceptable.
-Depending on your Gloo version, configured probes, and external infrastructure (e.g. external load-balancer to Gloo) additional steps may need to be taken.
-This guide is targeted toward users that are upgrading Gloo while experimenting in dev or staging environments.
+Depending on your Gloo Edge version, configured probes, and external infrastructure (e.g. external load-balancer to Gloo Edge) additional steps may need to be taken.
+This guide is targeted toward users that are upgrading Gloo Edge while experimenting in dev or staging environments.
 {{% /notice %}}

 {{% notice note %}}
-This guide assumes that you are running open source Gloo in Kubernetes.
+This guide assumes that you are running open source Gloo Edge in Kubernetes.
 {{% /notice %}}

-In this guide, we'll walk you through how to upgrade Gloo.
+In this guide, we'll walk you through how to upgrade Gloo Edge.
 First you'll want to familiarize yourself with our various [Changelog entry types]({{% versioned_link_path fromRoot="/reference/changelog/changelog_types/" %}}) so that you can review the changes that have been made in the release you are upgrading to.